 The outline of this paper is as follow.
 The related works to this paper are discussed in section 2.
-The cloud features are discussed in detail in sections 3, 4 and 5.
-Finally section 6 discusses the behaviour of the cloud features in some different scenarios.
+The feature clouds are discussed in detail in sections 3, 4 and 5.
+Finally section 6 discusses the behaviour of the feature clouds in some different scenarios.